 - Free stained glass pattern

 - Wood glue

-Most of the doors we make for our fairy homes are built from wooden stirrers or ice cream sticks.
+Most of the doors we make for our fairy homes are built from wooden stirrers or ice cream sticks (except for this magical polystyrene one).
 Those innocuous sticks of wood are perfect for making all kinds of miniatures, from porch swings to treasure chests and fairy bridges.
 They’re inexpensive, and if you can’t find any at your craft store, it’s a good excuse to eat lots of ice cream.
 I prefer using slim sticks for a fairy door, but any size will work.
 If your door is curved or oddly shaped, I would highly recommend using a scroll saw for cutting.

 How to make a stained glass fairy door